 - place a trailer or an excerpt of the winning film of up to five minutes and stills (pictures) on the EU-OSHA website, in press releases or in the EU-OSHA newsletter.

-- show and present the trailer or the winning film in its entirety at non-public and non-commercial events organised by EU-OSHA and its network of Focal Points in EU 28, EEA, and candidate and potential candidate countries.
+- show and present the trailer or the winning film in its entirety at non-public and non-commercial events organised by EU-OSHA and its network of Focal Points in the EU, EEA, and candidate and potential candidate countries.

 - have the winning film subtitled in a selection of European languages and to grant EU-OSHA the non-exclusive, non-commercial and non-theatrical license right to provide access (on a login protected electronic platform) to the above mentioned network and to other official partners.